About the Commission

 - the maintenance of Australian carriers capable of competing effectively with airlines of foreign countries

 The Commission's role is to determine the outcomes of applications by existing and prospective Australian airlines for capacity and route entitlements available under air services arrangements.
 These determinations allocate the available capacity on a route to one or more carriers and set conditions, where these are considered appropriate.
 The Commission may conduct a review of a determination at any time, either at the request of the carrier concerned or if the Commission believes that there may be grounds for doing so.
 The Commission is also responsible for reviewing determinations after a specified period and providing advice to the Minister for Transport about any matter referred to the Commission by the Minister concerning international air operations.

 In allocating capacity, the Commission assesses the merits of claims by applicants under specified public benefit criteria.
 These criteria are detailed in Policy Statements issued, from time to time, by the Minister.

 The Government, through the Department of Infrastructure and Regional Development, continues to have the responsibility for administering and negotiating Australia's air services arrangements.
 In this role, the Department is responsible for maintaining a Register of Available Capacity for use by the Commission and applicants.
 This register details the capacity available under each air services arrangement, and is updated to reflect changes in capacity entitlements arising from new negotiations and determinations by the Commission.
 The Department is also responsible for making operational decisions that authorise carriers to fly on each route based on the Commission's determinations.

-The Commission comprises a part-time chairwoman and two part-time members.
+The Commission comprises two part-time members.
 Its office in Canberra is assisted by a small Secretariat.